 In spite of his external circumstances, he continued to have an unyielding positive spirit, smiling and joking (the nurses told us he was the very first child they had ever had in the hospital PICU who smiled around an intubation tube), still saying he could do anything, never giving up or giving in.
 He even climbed the stairs himself up to his room on his last night with us here and joked with me as he climbed that I was a golden mushroom - because I was a "fun-gi."
 Get it?

-Cody asked me, a few years ago, quite matter-of-factly, if he was going to die.
+Cody asked me, a few years before he passed away, quite matter-of-factly, if he was going to die.
 I told him; sure, we are all going to die.
 He said, no I mean now or really soon.
 I suggested he pray and ask Jesus what He had to say about it.
 So he did.
 When I asked him what Jesus had said, he responded, "Jesus told me to touch as many lives as I can, then come on home."
 This belief governed his attitudes, his actions, and his focus.
 His last request of us was to establish the Cody Lane Foundation, to provide 1:1 and small group discipling for individuals who want to develop a deep, intimate relationship with Jesus like the one Cody knew.
 Jesus' answer to Cody's question has become the "motto" of his Foundation, as Cody's life continues to touch others' lives, even though his life is now with Jesus.

 Cody realized that Jesus' words to him are applicable to every believer.
 He did not fear or even think about dying, because he was too busy living in the kingdom already.
 One fun story that reveals his attitude toward physical death started as a quite frightening one: we were attending a football game, watching his older brother play against Ole Miss, and his dad took Cody to the bathroom.
 While in the bathroom, unbeknownst to his dad, Cody started choking and began to pass out.
 His dad, as we frequently did, called to him after a brief time, and hearing no answer, opened the door to find Cody almost passed out and turning blue.
 Once his dad cleared his breathing passage and gave him a little oxygen to recover, he asked Cody if he had been scared.
 Cody laughed (yes, laughed) and said, “No, I thought it was funny that I might die on the toilet like Elvis here in Mississippi.”
 He had a unique sense of humor!